DavidLivingstoneHini/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 7-leet.c is a function that encodes a string into 1337.

+8-rot13.c is a function that encodes a string using rot13.

 holberton.h is the header file containing all the function prototypes.